Paperback-iOS/website/src/guides/backups.md

 1. Go to **Settings** > **Backups**.
 2. Press "**New Backup**" and choose where you want to save the backup.
-   > We recommend that you save them to your Notes or Files app.
+   > We recommend that you save it to your Files app.

 ::: tip Crashing During the Backup Process
 If the app crashed when you made the backup that means that your database has been corrupted, go to settings and press and hold "**Attempt Database Repair**".